-^{} Example: Add 0.2 μl of the blue UCP Template Tracer (25x) to 5 μl of sample before use.
-If pipetting volumes are too small to handle, the UCP Template Tracer can be prediluted using DNA-free water.
-In this example, 2 μl of 1:10 prediluted UCP Template Tracer could be added.
+$^{^{\}star}$ Example: add 0.2 μ l of the blue UCP Template Tracer (25x) to 5 μ l of sample before use.
+If pipetting volumes are too small to handle, the UCP Template Tracer can be pre-diluted using DNA-free water.
+In this example, 2 μ l of 1:10 pre-diluted UCP Template Tracer could be added

-[†] Example: Add 10 μl of the UCP master mix tracer (125x) to 1 tube (1300 μl) of UCP HiFidelity PCR Master Mix (2x).
-Since the amount of UCP master mix tracer that is added is very small, the concentration of the UCP master mix will not be changed and the UCP HiFidelity PCR Master Mix can be used as indicated in the protocol.
+[†] Example: Add 4 μl of the UCP Master Mix Tracer (125x) to 1 tube (500μl) of UCP Multiplex PCR Master Mix (4x).
+Since the amount of UCP Master Mix Tracer added is very small, the concentration of the UCP Master Mix will not be changed and the UCP Multiplex PCR Master Mix can be used as indicated in the protocol.